dev-jam/opensesame-toolbox/README.md

     python3 opensesame-questionnaire-processor <source_folder> [<target_folder>]

-To use the CLI method it is required the questionnaires originate from the OpenSesame Questionnaire Manager or contain the same column names in the log files.
+To use the CLI method it is required the questionnaires originate from the OpenSesame Experiment Manager or contain the same column names in the log files.

 DEPENDENCIES